 Decks can be built as DIY projects or with professional help.
 Deck construction drawings help set down clear markers to start the deck building process.
-But before beginning, get your basics right.
+Before beginning, it is important to get the basics right.

-Not the most fun part, but essential nevertheless.
-Set a limit to building your deck and stick to it.
-Consider the permit fees, charges for digging, and painting too.
+An essential part of the process.
+Set a financial limit for building your deck and stick to it.
+Consider the permit fees, and charges for digging and painting.

-Your deck should be scaled appropriately so that it complements your house, while being large enough to serve the purpose it was initially built for.
+Your deck should be scaled appropriately so that it complements your house, while being large enough to serve its purpose.

-Decks are usually made of wood, the popular choices being cedar, redwood, and pressure-treated pine.
-You can also consider using a plastic-composite material – although a little costly, the maintenance and upkeep are relatively easier.
+Decks are usually made of wood, with popular choices being cedar, redwood, and pressure-treated pine.
+You can also consider using a plastic-composite material – although a little costly, the maintenance and upkeep are easier.

 Deck design: Getting the deck shop drawings right

-House door serves as the primary access to deck, and the door position determines the initial elevation for a deck.
-Instead of just attaching a deck that fits an already existing ledger, go for designs that accentuate the view of the site.
-The deck size and position is influenced by the shape of your property, trees, landscaping, and heating and cooling vents.
+The house door serves as the primary access to deck, and the door’s position determines the initial elevation for a deck.
+Instead of attaching a deck that fits an existing ledger, go for designs that accentuate the view of the site.
+The deck size and position are influenced by the shape of your property, trees, landscaping, and heating and cooling vents.

-- Decks less than 30″ above the grade don’t require railing, but they appear rather squat and massive.
-Plus, the ground beneath gets concealed and becomes home to rodents and insects.
-Ventilation is essential here, because lower decks need to breathe keep away mold and mildew.
+Decks less than 30 inches above the grade don’t require railing, but they can appear squat.
+Plus, the ground beneath gets concealed and becomes a home to rodents and insects.
+Ventilation is essential here, because lower decks need to breathe to keep away mold and mildew.

-- Higher decks are lightweight.
-Railings and stairs are essential installations for such decks, but stunning, panoramic views usually compensate for the additional construction.
-Moreover, the additional space beneath a high deck acts as storage or a screen for when it rains.
+Higher decks are lightweight.
+Railings and stairs are essential installations for such decks, but stunning panoramic views usually compensate for the additional construction.
+Moreover, the space beneath a high deck acts as storage or a screen for when it rains.

 “I want my new deck just like the Smiths’.”